lc00/wiki-experiment/Teach-Like-A-Champion.md

 * Break down complex tasks into discrete, repeatable steps
 * Decompose all of the things experts do intuitively into steps
+* Needs to be fewer than 7
+* You can teach corner-cases and complexity, but keep the actual steps simple
+* Name the steps and use mnemonics to make them "sticky"
+* Two stairways- Work on problems in the abstract and specific at the same time

 #### Board = Paper

 * Model how students should be taking notes to capture the information
+* Students often need help learning to be students as much as they do learning the content
+* "Make your paper look like mine"

 #### Control the Game

 * Ask students to read out loud frequently, but actively manage the process
+* Reading is critical to success, but not _just_ silent reading
+    * Independent reading is hard to hold people accountable for
+    * You can combine these with a task- "Read the next paragraph, write a summary of it, then we'll pick up again together"
+* When one student is reading aloud, the other students need to be reading too
+* Reading aloud gives you a chance to catch and correct reading issues
+* Their inflection and tone gives you some sense of how well they understand it
+* Technique:
+    * Vary the time so that students don't know when their turn will be
+    * Keep the durations generally short
+    * Don't make the next reader predictable
+    * Keep the transaction costs low
+    * Use yourself as a "bridge"- model expressiveness, etc.
+        * Spot-check/Oral Cloze- make students finish your sentence to get them back on track
+    * When you want them to focus on you, have them hold their place and close their books

 #### Circulate

 * Move strategically around the room
+* "Break the plane"- get out from the desk to add energy
+    * This should happen during the first 5 minutes of any lesson
+    * It's your room, and you need to norm being able to be in any part of it
+* You need full access to everyone, or you'll have places that are easy to hide in
+* Types of interactions:
+    * Simple walk-by, slowly monitoring
+    * Non-verbal- thumbs up, keep going, pat on the shoulder
+    * Read and review- Non-invasive
+    * Pick-up read- you interrupt the student to study their work
+* You can "dot" students work to note an error- don't tell them how to fix it, just note it
+* Be systematic to get the whole room, but not predictable
+* Always try to stay facing the class, even as you circulate

 #### At Bats

 * Give lots of practice- succeeding once or twice isn't mastery
+* Go until they can do it on their own
+* Give them multiple variations and formats
+* Grab opportunities for enrichment and differentiation for students who master it quickly

 #### Exit Ticket

 * End each class with an assessment of your objective
+* 1-3 questions, multiple formats
+* Designed to yield data
+* Can be used as Do-Nows the following day
+* Reviewing data:
+    * Sort them into yes/no/some- potentially use for groups
+* If comprehension is low across the board, reteach
+* If only a few students are struggling, do a breakout
+* Write the exit ticket first

 ### Pacing

 #### Change the Pace

+* Create fast or slow moments in your class by shifting activity types or formats

 #### Brighten Lines

+* Make beginnings and endings of activities visible and crisp

 #### All Hands

+* Leverage hand-raising to help with pacing

 #### Work the Clock

+* Measure your time intentionally and strategically to shape your experience

 #### Every Minute Matters

+* Respect student's time by spending every minute productively

 ## Ratio